sindresorhus/touch-bar-simulator/readme.md

 - Screenshot button
 - Doesn't steal focus when launched
 - Doesn't take up space in the Dock or app switcher

+### Why is this not on the App Store?

+Apple would never allow it as it uses private APIs.

+### How does this work?

+I [class-dumped](https://github.com/nygard/class-dump) a private Xcode framework and used that to expose a private class to get a reference to the Touch Bar window controller.
+I then launch that window and add a screenshot button to it.
+I've bundled the required private frameworks to make it work without Xcode.
+That's why the binary is so big.

 ## License